List of Bleach characters: Mashiro Kuna

 Mashiro Kuna (久南 白, Kuna Mashiro) is Kensei's former lieutenant in Squad Nine.
 She is a somewhat carefree-crazy girl who is prone to throwing fits for the smallest of things, such as Orihime befriending Hachi or when Kensei insisted on following his subordinates into battle.
 Her overall style of dress is reminiscent of the costumes worn by the tokusatsu superheroes of late 1970s Japanese television, particularly those of the Kamen Rider Series.
 Even her attacks are announced like a Tokusatsu superhero.
 She often calls Ichigo Berry-tan (or "Berry Boy" in the English manga, and "Carrot Top" in the anime), a pun on Ichigo's name ("ichigo" in Japanese also means "strawberry").
 Unlike the other Vizards and Ichigo who have to undergo a type of training to control their hollows, Mashiro was able to maintain her hollow mask for fifteen hours on her first attempt to control her hollow.
 Mashiro's hollow power gives her exceptional physical strength as she easily decapitated several Menos Grande and the giant hollow which was brought by Wonderweiss Margera and subsequently engaged in battle with him.
 However, in the mid-battle with Wonderweiss Margera her mask shatters well before her time limit was up causing Kensei to intervene.
 Her mask resembles a grasshopper's head, another reference to Kamen Rider.
 Mashiro loves to engage in battle by combining her physical strength and hollow power rather than using her zanpakutō, the name of which is still unknown.

-Mashiro is voiced by Akemi Kanda in the Japanese version of the anime and by Laura Bailey in the English dub.
+Mashiro is voiced by Akemi Kanda in the original Japanese version of the anime and by Laura Bailey in the English dub and by Jeannie Tirado in the English dub of the Thousand-Year Blood War arc.